si-meone/DiskSpaceInformer/README.md

 - Download the jar from https://github.com/snasrallah/DiskSpaceInformer/raw/master/jar/DiskSpaceInformer.jar

-and run:
+and run from project home:
 java -jar jar/DiskSpaceInformer.jar

-- Download run sources in your IDE (I used intellij , should work in eclipse) and run
+- Download run sources in your IDE (I used intellij , should work in eclipse) and from project home run java -classpath out/production/DiskSpaceInformer/ dsi.DiskSpaceInformer

+* out/production/DiskSpaceInformer may be different if you compile with another IDE or command-line.

 To jar up
 =========